forwardemail/forwardemail.net/app/views/api/index.md

 ## Alias Calendars (CalDAV)

-> **NOTE:** Unlike other API endpoints, these require [Authentication](#authentication) "username" equal to the alias username and "password" equal to the alias generated password as Basic Authorization headers.
+> \[!NOTE] Unlike other API endpoints, these require [Authentication](#authentication) "username" equal to the alias username and "password" equal to the alias generated password as Basic Authorization headers.

-> **WIP:** This endpoint section is a work in progress and will be released (hopefully) in 2024.
+> \[!WARNING] This endpoint section is a work in progress and will be released (hopefully) in 2024.
 In the interim please use an IMAP client from the "Apps" dropdown in the navigation of our website.

 ### List calendars